Sydney Metro: Sydney Metro West

-Sydney Metro West is a separate line between the Sydney CBD and Westmead.
+Sydney Metro West is a separate line between the Sydney CBD and Westmead via Parramatta.
 The line was announced as an official project in November 2016, with up to 12 stations being considered including station locations at Parramatta, Sydney Olympic Park, Five Dock, the Bays Precinct and the CBD.
 In March 2018, the government announced that an additional station would be built at Westmead, as well as one that connected to either of the existing stations at Concord West or North Strathfield.
+This line would bring interchanges to the existing L4 light rail and other major heavy rail connections.

 The 2019–2020 New South Wales state budget in June 2019 allocated funding of $6.4 billion over four years to the project, with construction to be fast-tracked to start in 2020.

 The government announced and confirmed seven station locations along the line in 2019, with a further 2 stations announced in 2021.
-Initial work site works began in 2020, and tunnelling commenced in mid 2022.
+Tunnelling commenced in 2023 and completed in December 2025.
 The line is expected to completed by 2032.